-Rob Portman is the junior senator from Ohio and is running for his second term.
+Rob Portman is the junior senator from Ohio and was successfully elected to his second term.
 The former U.S. House member was first elected to the Senate in November 2010.
-His Democratic opponent is former Ohio Governor Ted Strickland.
+His Democratic opponent was former Ohio Governor Ted Strickland.

 The race between Portman and Strickland had started out competitive, but recent polls show that Portman is expected to easily be re-elected.
-The Associated Press quickly called the race for Portman.
-Strickland already conceded the election.
+The Associated Press quickly called the race for Portman and Strickland conceded the election.

 Prior to his time in the Senate, the 60-year-old Portman represented Ohio’s 2nd Congressional District in the House from 1993 to 2005.
 He also served as the U.S. Trade Representative from May 2005 to May 2006, and the Director of the Office of Management and Budget from May 2006 to June 2007.